mmistakes/made-mistakes-jekyll/about/index.md

 ## Contact Me

-Short messages via Twitter are my preferred contact method.
-For anything longer feel free to use the form below and I'll reply by email when I can.
+Have more questions?
+If they're Paper by 53 related I've probably answered them on my [Frequently Asked Questions page]({{ site.url }}/faqs/).
+For everything else, short messages via Twitter are my preferred contact method.
+For something longer feel free to use the form below to send a message and I'll reply by email when I can.

 <a href="https://twitter.com/intent/tweet?screen_name=mmistakes" class="twitter-mention-button" data-size="large" data-related="mmistakes">Tweet to @mmistakes</a>